Joy-less/Embers/Source/Embers/Documentation.md

 	Returns the string where all instances of replace are replaced with with.

 string.eql?(other)
-	Returns true if other is a string and has the same contents.
+	Returns true if other is a string that has the same contents.
 ```
 ```
 integer.to_i